-Top Tips for Staying Safe when Skiing in the Alps
+Top Tips for Skiing Safely

 Whether you are a first-time skier or a seasoned pro, we have put together a list of top tips for staying safe in the Alps so you can enjoy your well-earned break in the mountains safely.

-1. Ensure you have the correct equipment
+1. Ensure you Have the Correct Equipment

 When embarking on a skiing adventure, avoid borrowing equipment and instead, rent from an experienced ski shop to make sure your boots and bindings are fitted and adjusted properly.
 It goes without saying that you will need both skis and boots for your alpine adventure but one of the most important pieces of equipment we would recommend is a helmet.
 With head injuries making up 20% of skiing injuries and skiers reaching speeds of up to 50mph, wearing protective headgear is always a sensible precaution.